 Due to the complexity of wine flavors, it’s wise to treat each pairing differently.
 A steak wine pairing, wine pairing with chicken, turkey wine pairing, and wine pairing with salmon are all different for the same reason.

 Wines are produced in different terroirs, which refers to the geographic location and climate the grapes are grown in.
 Individual climates influence the final taste of wine, and which cheese it matches with.
+For example, a morbier cheese wine pairing is vastly different than a wine you'd pair with cheddar.
 Below you’ll find our recommendations for wine and cheese pairings across several varieties.
+You don't need to take sommelier classes to understand these classic pairs.

 Before pairing up specific wine vintages and cheeses, it helps to see recommendations for general wine and cheese types.
 Take a look at the types of wine chart for cheese pairing below: